Guardsquare/proguard/docs/md/manual/configuration/usage.md

     elsewhere.
 When in doubt, just leave the packaging untouched by not using this option.

-    *Note:* On Android, you should not use the empty string when classes like activities, views, etc. may be renamed.
-The Android run-time automatically prefixes package-less names in XML files with the application package name or with `android.view`.
-This is unavoidable but it breaks the application in this case.

 `-keepattributes`{: #keepattributes} \[*[attribute\_filter](attributes.md)*\]
 : Specifies any optional attributes to be preserved.
 The attributes can be specified with one or more [`-keepattributes`](usage.md#keepattributes)